 “Boeing’s decision to expand is tremendously significant ... will create jobs at Zeus Industrial Products in Orangeburg for tubing, Prysmian Group in Lexington for cable, AGY in Aiken for cabin interiors and Thermal Engineering Corporation in Columbia for composite exterior painting,” he said.

 Boeing has grown rapidly at the North Charleston site in the past five years.
-For example:• Clearing began this month on the site for a new paint facility.
+For example:

 The company also leases 468 acres around its North Charleston campus for future growth.

 Boeing has received more than 1,000 orders for its 787 Dreamliner and has delivered more than 165 to 21 customers worldwide.
 The longer 787-10 will will be able to carry 323 passengers, a third more than the smallest 787s, and have more cargo capacity, the company said.

 “This will be the most popular 787 of the series,” U.S. Sen. Lindsey Graham, R-Seneca, said in a statement.
 “It will solidify Boeing’s position in South Carolina and continue to draw suppliers to South Carolina, which will create more jobs.”

 Gov. Nikki Haley also trumpeted the deal as “huge.”

 “That Boeing is committing the future of the Dreamliner to our state – the first place, ever, outside of Washington state that Boeing has built a commercial airplane – lets the whole world know that South Carolina workers are the best around,” the Lexington Republican said in a statement.